How This Chartered Accountant Started a New Life in Tokyo, Japan as an Expat

 I moved to Japan from my home country on a company-sponsored visa.
 It was an internal move.

-Permanent Residency requires a person to have stayed in Japan for at least 10 years consecutively.
+Permanent residency requires a person to have lived in Japan for at least 10 years consecutively.
 Additionally, one should prove sufficient income and funds to defray the expenses.

 How to learn to speak Japanese

-No, I don't speak Japanese.
-Of course, a few words of greeting and a little here and there I do speak, but nothing more!
-Fortunately for me, most of my Team is fluent in English.
+No, I don’t speak Japanese.
+Of course, I say a few words of greeting and a little here and there, but nothing more!
+Fortunately for me, most of my team speaks fluent English.
 So Japanese communication is easy.

 There are many language schools in Tokyo offering customized courses in Japanese.
 I plan on taking up lessons later this year.
 For someone who would like to come here for work, I would strongly recommend learning the language before arrival.

-The standard language test is the JLPT (Japanese Language Proficiency Test) and there are five levels - N5 through N1, N5 being the lowest.
+The standard language test is the JLPT (Japanese Language Proficiency Test), and there are five levels (N5 through N1), with N5 being the lowest.

 A little more about Japan